sofer/startup/README.md

 startup
 =======

-Startup repository for Coursera Startup Engineering group
+Startup repository for Coursera Startup Engineering group in London